Collaborate with Team Members

 - All comments sorted in descending order, with the most recent comment first

 You may view and add comments from the Discussion page.
-To add a comment, use the Add Comment button.
+Enter your comment in the Discussion field, then click Post.

 - Not threaded conversations, but rather a flat listing of time-ordered comments